zaaachos/Espresso-machine-app/README.md

+# Espresso App

-# Android app for a typical espresso machine.
+Android app for a typical espresso machine.